-- 30. (1) Elephant ivory must be marked in accordance with the provisions of regulation 32(4) and (6). - (2) Live specimens of Diceros bicornis or Ceratotherium simum and rhinoceros horn must be marked in accordance with the provisions of- - (a) regulation 33(5) and regulation 34(1); and

-- (b) the Norms and Standards for the marking of rhinoceros and rhinoceros hom and for the hunting of rhinoceros for trophy hunting purposes. - (3) The breeding stock and offspring of specimens of listed threatened or protected species in captive breeding facilities must be marked in accordance with the method as may be determined by the issuing authority. - (4) Specimens of a listed threatened or protected species in relation to which a permit holder participates in a studbook contemplated in regulation 24(1)(a), must be marked in accordance with the method as determined by the issuing authority.
+- 30. (1) Elephant ivory must be marked in accordance with the provisions of regulation 32(5) of these Regulations. - (2) Live specimens of Diceros bicornis or Ceratotherium simum and rhinoceros horn must be marked in accordance with the provisions of- - (a) regulation 33(5) and regulation 34(1) of these Regulations; and - (b) the Norms and Standards for the marking of rhinoceros and rhinoceros horn and for the hunting of rhinoceros for trophy hunting purposes. - (3) The breeding stock and offspring of specimens of listed threatened or protected species in captive breeding facilities must be marked in accordance with the method as may be determined by the issuing authority. - (4) Specimens of a listed threatened or protected species in relation to which a permit holder participates in a studbook contemplated in regulation 24(1)(a) of these Regulations, must be marked in accordance with the method as determined by the issuing authority.